CurtisONeal/pyohio_2025_talk/README.md

 A pdf file of the presentation is in the main repo.
 Most people will want this.

 ### Slidev
-This talk was presented in sliidev, which is like Powerpoint for people who need to present code, and is written in Javascript run in NodeJS.
+This talk was presented in slidev, which is like Powerpoint for people who need to present code, and is written in Javascript and runs in NodeJS.

-The Slidev componenets that don't duplicate Node_modules are in the repo.
+The repo contains only the Slidev componenets that won't duplicate Node_modules are in the repo.
 Please see the slidev_README.md for more details if this is of use.

 # Talk Summary